 Our core values are Trust, Humility, Participation, Change and Integrity.

-LEnet’s mission is to advance the development of these ideas in dialogue with related approaches, and the growing number of partners who are testing and refining them in research, practice, policy and enterprise.
-This site serves as the hub of this wider network of partners, where you’ll see us blogging, sharing tools and resources, and debating the unfolding learning landscape.
+This side is firstly a historical record of how we have advanced the development of these ideas in dialogue with related approaches, and the growing number of partners who have been testing and refining them in research, practice, policy and enterprise.
+Secondly it’s a place for dialogue amongst our wider network of partners, where you’ll see us blogging, sharing tools and resources, and debating the unfolding learning landscape.